 Do Electric Knives Require to Sharpen?

-Most electric knives advertisements and TV commercials say that you don't need to sharpen your knife.
-But that's not true; those false advertisements are for selling purpose only.
+Most electric knives advertisements and TV commercials say that you don’t need to sharpen your knife.
+But that’s not true; those false advertisements are for selling purposes only.

-Just because an electric one doesn’t get dulled too quick compared to a regular one, doesn’t mean you are good to go without sharpening the blade for good.
+Just because an electric one doesn’t get dulled too quickly compared to a regular one, doesn’t mean you are good to go without sharpening the blade for good.